 There are also guided walks and tours provided by the Kings Park Volunteer Guides.
 Visitors can find out more about these guided walking tours at the Information Centre in the park.

 The Tree Top Walk is an elevated section of the Lotterywest Federation Walkway.
 This elevated walkway is over 200 meters.
 The highest part of the Tree Top Walk is 16 meters above the ground and this is where the glass bridge is constructed on steel structures.
 Visitors can get a good view of the eucalyptus treetops on the Tree Top Walk.

 Kings Park Festival

 Every year in September, the Kings Park Festival presents the largest wildflower show in Australia.
 The event runs for one month to display thousands of flowering plants and exhibits in spring.
-The park attracts more than half a million people to this festival each year, with plant exhibitions, workshops, displays and activities for families, students, gardeners, and tourists.
-Thousands of colourful wildflower species in the park are also in bloom at this time of the year.
+The park attracts more than half a million people to this festival each year, with plant exhibitions, workshops, displays, and activities for families, students, gardeners, and tourists.
+Thousands of colorful wildflower species in the park are also in bloom at this time of the year.